RichardLitt/wordhoardpress.com/about.md

 I hope to do this too.

+#### Do you have any resources I could use to help me write?

+I don't, but there are a host of other blogs online that may help.
+Unfortunately, most of them are old, from various institutions, and not updated.
+They're not much better than going back to the original texts and learning there.
+Good luck.

 #### So... you're not interested in my rhyming couplets?

 Correct.
 There's no real outlet for verse in the Germanic alliterative tradition that I could find, so that's what this is for.
 Your end-of-line rhymes and iambic pentameter are welcome elsewhere, I am sure.